 - nature of your commitment to each other

 If you tell us you’re a member of a couple, we don’t usually assess your relationship against these factors.
 We may look at these factors if your circumstances change.

-We can decide you’re a member of a couple even if all of these factors aren’t present in your relationship.
+We can decide you’re a member of a couple even if all of these factors aren’t part of your relationship.

-If it is decided you’re a member of a couple but you believe this will result in unfair hardship, contact us on your regular payment line.
+If it is decided you are a member of a couple but you believe this will result in unfair hardship, contact us on your regular payment line.
 We may consider you as single under special provisions in the Social Security Act 1991.
 We assess each request on a case by case basis.

 A registered relationship is one registered under Australian state or territory law.
 This includes civil unions and is recognised in:

 - the Australian Capital Territory

 - New South Wales

 Australian state or territory law doesn’t recognise relationships registered in other countries.
-However, you can still use this evidence to show you and your partner are in a de facto relationship.
+You can still use this evidence to show you and your partner are in a de facto relationship.

 De facto relationship

-A de facto relationship is where you aren’t married or in a registered relationship but you have a relationship as a couple.
-We consider you and your partner are in a de facto relationship from the time you start living as a couple.
+A de facto relationship is where you and your partner aren’t married or in a registered relationship but you have a relationship as a couple.
+We generally consider you and your partner are in a de facto relationship from the time you start living as a couple.
 There’s no minimum time period for a relationship to be de facto.

 A multiple relationship is when you have more than 1 partner at the same time.
-Your relationship with each partner will be assessed separately to decide if you’re a member of a couple.
+We’ll assess your relationship with each partner separately to decide if you’re a member of a couple.